 You just finished a killer full-body workout, and you’re exhausted.
 What do you do next?

 Most people would say, “Cool down.”
 The goal is pretty straightforward: relax the body, slow the heart rate, and physically cool off.
-The current literature does not support a need to do anything post-exercise other than ceasing moving (1).
+The current literature does not support a need to do anything post-exercise other than cease moving (1).
 However, most people engage in static stretching to cool down because it’s supposed to reduce muscle soreness and improve flexibility.
 But does it?

 Static Stretching: No Bang For Its Buck?